Contexter/FountainAI/README.md

+Here's the updated guide with the correct workflow files included:

 ## FountainAI's Vapor

 This comprehensive guide details a step-by-step approach to creating, handling, and deploying a Vapor application using modern DevOps practices.
 The process is divided into three main parts for clarity and focus: Initial Setup, Creating and Handling the Vapor App, and Deployment and Monitoring.
 The guide ensures a robust, efficient, and scalable environment leveraging Docker, Nginx, PostgreSQL, Redis, RedisAI, and GitHub Actions.